 Welcome back to another much-anticipated AWS Community Day - a free full-day conference.
 See what the rest of the AWS user community has been up to.
 Share what you have learned with them.
 Network with your peers to establish new relationships and strengthen old ones.
 And while you are there, meet our valued sponsors who offer cutting edge tools to enhance your AWS experience.

 The AWS Community Day, like no other, allows people in a region to come together and connect with each other without the hustle and bustle of re:Invent and re:Inforce.
-In a typical year, this is a full day event with plenty of food and time between breakout sessions to walk around and network, or sit down around a table and discuss the finer points of serverless to your hearts content.
-But this year due to the novel corona virus, the conference will be online.
-But the networking opportunities still abound.
+This is a full day event with plenty of food and time between breakout sessions to walk around and network, or sit down around a table and discuss the finer points of cloud computing to your hearts content.

 Every year this event is made possible by the generosity of our sponsors.
 It is a great opportunity for the sponsors to convey their message to the community as well as for the community to gain from our sponsors.